chirag6451/react_hooks/README.md

 - Checks and updates .gitignore to include sensitive files and directories
 - Easy to install and distribute to your team

+## Quick Installation (Windows)

+### One-Click Installation

+For Windows users, we provide one-click installers that make setup extremely simple:

+#### Using Batch Script
+1. Download the `one-click-install.bat` file
+2. Navigate to your React project in File Explorer
+3. Double-click the `one-click-install.bat` file

+#### Using PowerShell
+1. Download the `one-click-install.ps1` file
+2. Right-click and select "Run with PowerShell"
+   - Or open PowerShell, navigate to your project, and run `.\one-click-install.ps1`

+That's it!
+The script will:
+- Check prerequisites (Node.js, Git, package.json)
+- Clone the repository to a temporary location
+- Install all necessary files and scripts
+- Set up the Git hooks
+- Clean up temporary files

 ## Installation Options

 ### Option 1: For a New Project